France hero image

 Provence, Avignon & Côte d’Azur

-• Avignon’s Papal Palace, Pont d’Avignon, and Chartreuse du Val de Bénédiction offer spiritual heritage.
+• Avignon’s Papal Palace, Pont d’Avignon, and Chartreuse du Val de Bénédiction offer strong spiritual heritage context.

-• Provence villages (Gordes, Rousillon) and lavender fields create reflective retreats.
+• Provence villages (Gordes, Rousillon) and lavender fields create reflective retreat blocks.

 • Côte d’Azur (Nice, Cannes) adds seaside rest and creative arts connections.